stephenharris/Event-Organiser/readme.txt

 6. View of a venue page on the front-end (in a theme based on WordPress TwentyEleven)

 == Changelog ==

+= 1.2.1 =
+* Fixed permalink bug
+* Venue map marker can be manually dragged to a specific location
+* Event Organiser is now compatible with PHP 5.2+
+* Fixed minor calendar icon bug in IE

 = 1.2 =
 * Public events feed